How to Tell if Home Insurance Covers Flooded Basements

 In many ways, a basement is a perfect target for water damage.
 The low level, cooler temperature, and potentially overlooked plumbing problems all factor into a basement as a high-risk area for flooding.
 If a single pipe bursts, the resulting buildup of water can cause damage to the structure and electrical framework of your home, not to mention your personal belongings.
 It also introduces the possibility of mold.

-A flooded basement can prove catastrophic for your bank account, and homeowners will want to protect themselves in such an event.
+A flooded basement can be catastrophic for your bank account, and homeowners will want to protect themselves in such an event.
 Unfortunately, coverage for a fully flooded basement is not guaranteed for all but the most extensive policies.
-Here’s what you need to know about flood coverage in your home insurance policy, plus what to do if your basement is flooded and how to prepare a claim accordingly.
+Here’s what you need to know about basement flooding insurance in your home insurance policy, plus what to do if your basement is flooded and how to prepare a claim accordingly.

-The answer is most often no. Approximately 50% of the most common home insurance claims are based in water damage, and flooding usually implies water damage in its costliest form.
-Needless to say, it’s something that home insurance companies are wary of; flood damage is not covered by insurance plans, and claimants usually need special additions to their policy in order to be covered.
+The answer is usually no. Approximately 50% of the most common home insurance claims are based in water damage, and flooding is usually the most expensive.
+Needless to say, it’s something that home insurance companies are wary of; flood damage alone is not covered by insurance plans, and claimants usually need special additions to their policy in order to be covered.

 Unlike car insurance, where policies are regulated, there isn’t a common standard to refer to when it comes to home insurance.
-Although home insurance policies will cover certain incidents of water damage less ambiguously, making a claim for a flooded basement may be complicated.
+Although home insurance policies will cover certain incidents of water, making a claim for a flooded basement may be complicated.

-Keep the guarantee and longevity of your house’s components in mind, both when you’re choosing your insurance and making renovations.
+So, it’s important to keep the condition and longevity of your house’s components in mind when you’re choosing your insurance .
 As parts like pipes age, the risk of a burst increases.
 Houses built in the U.S. before 1950, for instance, may use a galvanized pipe system.
 This time of piping has a 50-75 year maximum life span, after which point they are likely to cause problems.
 Getting your house and plumbing checked by a professional can spot an issue early on before it manages to erupt.

 There are different subset types of insurance for water damage that relate to the specific cause.
 Insurance add-ons can increase the amount of money you’ll be covered for if it results from the given source.
 Sewer back-up coverage is protection against one such instance where a storm outside creates such an overflow of rain that the sewage backlogs and flows back up into the basement.